 There is one final evidence of salvation that we need to see—answered prayer.
 According to Isaiah 59 and other passages, God does not hear the prayers of those who are separated from Him in their sins.
 But because we are in Christ, answered prayers are one of the fruits of having an intimate relationship with Him.
 Furthermore, as you will see when you look up the following passages, there is ample evidence that answered prayer is a clear sign of salvation.

 But, let me clarify.
 When it comes to prayer, I am not saying that we can simply name it and claim it.
 What I am saying, though, is that there should be some undeniably answered prayer in the life of every saint.
 He is our Daddy, and because of Christ, we have twenty-four hour a day access to Him in prayer.
 Because He is our Father, He delights in taking care of His children.
 Just today, my friend Cathy, a widow, shared with me how she was talking to the Lord and expressing her needs to him.
 She said she had been quite specific in her prayer for an exact amount of money that she needed.
 And do you know what?
 Within days she received a call that she would receive a sum of money that was part of her husband’s inheritance.
 The amount?
 Just what she needed.
 Our heavenly Father is just good that way.
 Answered prayers are one way we know He hears us, and we are His.

 As we wrap up this lesson, I will leave you with this final thought, in our key passages, 1 John 5:13, the word know could also be translated as see.
 In Greek the word is eido.
 It’s akin to the Greek word idou that is translated as behold in 2 Corinthians 5:17.
 To the point: You cannot know for certain that you are saved unless you see the Biblical signs of life.
 Do you see them?

-Therefore, brothers and sisters, make every effort to be sure of your calling and election.
-For by doing this you will never stumble into sin.
-For thus an entrance into the eternal kingdom of our Lord and Savior, Jesus Christ, will be richly provided for you.
+Memory Verse

+1 John 5:13-14

 Day 2 Session Three